Absence of bound states for waveguides in 2D periodic structures: Introduction

 \section{Introduction}

 The study of defects in periodic materials such as semiconductors, photonic crystals or metamaterials is a central issue in modern nanotechnology.
 Using point defects and line defects in an otherwise perfect photonic crystal, for example, one can trap light or guide waves around sharp corners.
 It is expected that these developments lead to novel optical devices to manipulate electromagnetic waves, or even to an all-optical computer.
-For an introduction and a more thorough discussion of these matters, we refer e.g. to the textbook \cite{Joann}, or to to the review article \cite{Busch}.
+For an introduction and a more thorough discussion of these matters, we refer e.g. to the textbook \cite{Joann}, or to the review article \cite{Busch}.

-Likewise, the study of the underlying partial differential equations of mathematical physics, and in particular the the associated self-adjoint operators is of great mathematical importance.
+Likewise, the study of the underlying partial differential equations of mathematical physics, and in particular the associated self-adjoint operators is of great mathematical importance.
 A traditional problem in this field is to investigate the spectral properties of the operators, since the spectrum corresponds to the physically admissible energies in the system.

 There is one remarkable feature of the spectral theory of periodic operators.
-While the absolute continuity of the spectrum is easy acceptable from an intuitive point of view, the rigorous mathematical proofs in general require sophisticated techniques and there are still many problems that have been inaccessible for a long time.
+While the absence of eigenvalues is easy acceptable from an intuitive point of view, the rigorous mathematical proofs in general require sophisticated techniques and there are still many problems that have been inaccessible for a long time.

 In this paper, we solve one of these challenging problems.
-Namely, the absolute continuity of a two-dimensional partially periodic Helmholtz-operator which models a soft-wall waveguide problem.
+Namely, the absence of eigenvalues of a two-dimensional partially periodic Helmholtz-operator which models a soft-wall waveguide problem.
 In the following, we describe the problem in greater detail.

 Consider a spectral problem of Helmholtz-type on $\R^2$ of the form \be -\frac{1}{\varepsilon(\bx)} \Delta u = \lambda u. \ee The spatially variable dielectric function $\eps\in L^\infty(\R^2, \R)$ is given by \be\nn \eps = \eps_0 + \eps_1 \ee where $\eps_0$ is periodic with respect to the lattice $\Z^2$ and $\eps_1$ is periodic in $x_2$ direction (with respect to $\Z$).
 Moreover, \beq \operatorname{supp} \eps_1 \subset (0,1)\times \R. \eeq $\eps$ and $\eps_0$ are bounded from below by a positive constant.
 The physical interpretation is as follows: the spectral problem \eqref{eq1} models the propagation of polarized electromagnetic waves in a periodic medium, described by $\eps_0$, perturbed by a straight waveguide (see figure \ref{figWave}).